libterty/Tweet-Project/README.md

 You will see a Home page like this
 ![image](https://github.com/libterty/Tweet-Project/blob/master/public/assets/images/Homepage.png)

+## Uploading Image
+1. Put your uploading images into this folder `/public/assets/images`
+2. Choose the image through the project image folder
+3. Only jpg, jpeg and png are allowing to upload
+4. Go to check your Twitter Homepage

 ## Testing and Debugging
 The following command is a settup for eslint which aslo includs prettier inside.
 It allows you to fix bugs and formatting your code to look nicer.
 ```bash
 npm run lint
 ```

+## Change Log
+Update new function for posting images and comments to Twitter